adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ## Part I: Create Payment Method
 ---

 > **Note:** The steps in this lab to create a payment method, runtime actions, and webhooks are shown in detail for learning purposes.
-In a real implementation, you would use the [Checkout Starter Kit](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/) which automatically handles these setup steps for you.
+In a real implementation, you would use the [Checkout Starter Kit](https://developer.adobe.com/commerce/extensibility/starter-kit/checkout/) as foundation which helps to accelerate the development of out of process applications related to payments, shipping and taxes.

 The Checkout Starter Kit provides:
 - Payment method configuration